20 King Street,

 1 person favorited this theater

 The Odeon was taken over by the Classic Cinemas chain in December 1967 and was re-named Classic Cinema from 10th December 1967.
-The auditorium was twinned, with a cinema still operating in the former circle, while the stalls became a bingo club.
+The auditorium was twinned, with a cinema still operating in the former circle, while the stalls became a Mecca Bingo Club.
 In 1983, the bingo club was converted into a second screen, opening on 30th June 1983 with "Flashdance".